Geosesarma hagen: Behavior

-Geosesarma hagen are nocturnal and spend most of their life hidden from the light in order to avoid predation.
-At night, they become active hunters and scavengers.
-They will engage in fights over territory, especially males.
-They should be housed with plenty of space, even individually, unless breeding is desired.
-Like many crabs, G. hagen shows higher social and behavioral complexity than most invertebrates.
-They are however often aggressive with crabs of other species, including other Geosesarma species.
+Geosesarma hagen is cathemeral and spends most of its life hidden from the light in order to avoid predation.
+At night, it is an active hunter and scavenger.
+It will engage in fights over territory, especially males.
+Like many crabs, G. hagen shows higher social and behavioral complexity than other invertebrates.
+It is, however, often aggressive with crabs of other species, including other Geosesarma species.

-They often create their shelters by digging up small amounts of dirt near bodies of water.
-Though they are not generally thought of as true burrowers, they spend most of their time hidden in these dens.
+It often creates its shelters by digging up small amounts of dirt near bodies of water.
+Though it is not generally thought of as a true burrower, it spends most of its time hidden in these dens.

 Ecology

-Geosesarma hagen are omnivores (though they show a preference for animal prey), and their diet ranges from small detritus and dead plants to fruit flies, woodlice and other bugs.
+Geosesarma hagen is an omnivore, though it shows a preference for animal prey, and its diet ranges from small detritus and dead plants to fruit flies, woodlice and other bugs.